bunyk/blog/content/posts/testcontainers_go.md

 ## Debugging

-But suprise!
+But surprise!
 When we run the tests above, they fail.
 Banana with one like is not rated above apple.
 To debug that, I pause tests execution by inserting  `time.Sleep(300 * time.Second)` where needed.

-While tests sleep, we could open their DB and check what's going on. `docker ps` will show you name of the postgres container.
+While tests sleep, we could open their DB and check what's going on. `docker ps` will show you name of the PostgreSQL container.
 And then:

 ```bash
 docker exec -it $CONTAINER_NAME psql -U test_user test_db